 - Natural penicillins include penicillin G (for intravenous use) and V (for oral use).

 - Penicillin derivatives called aminopenicillins, particularly amoxicillin (Amoxil, Polymox, Trimox, Wymox, or any generic formulation), are now the most common penicillins used.
-Amoxicillin is inexpensive and, at one time, was highly effective against S. pneumoniae.
-Unfortunately, bacterial resistance to amoxicillin has increased significantly, both among S. pneumoniae and H. influenzae.
+Amoxicillin is inexpensive and, at one time, was highly effective against S pneumoniae.
+Unfortunately, bacterial resistance to amoxicillin has increased significantly, both among S pneumoniae and H influenzae srains.
 Ampicillin is similar and is an alternative to amoxicillin, but it requires more doses and has more gastrointestinal side effects.

-- Antistaphylococcal penicillins were developed to treat S. aureus.
-The standard drug was methicillin; it has been replaced by related drugs, but they are no longer used routinely, due to very high rates of resistance in hospital-acquired pneumonias.
-Resistance in community-acquired S. aureus is also increasing.
-Alternatives include vancomycin, linezolid, daptomycin, and ceftaroline, the first beta-lactam drug that is active against methicillin-resistant S. aureus.
+- Antistaphylococcal penicillins were developed to treat S aureus.
+The standard drug was methicillin; it has been replaced by related drugs, but they are no longer used routinely, due to very high rates of resistance in hospital-acquired pneumonias (the appearance of the so called MRSA).
+Resistance in community-acquired S aureus is also increasing.
+Alternatives include vancomycin, linezolid, daptomycin, and ceftaroline, the first beta-lactam drug that is active against MRSA.

-- Penicillins used against Pseudomonas aeruginosa include ticarcillin (Ticar) and piperacillin (Pipracil).
+- Penicillins used against P aeruginosa include ticarcillin (Ticar) and piperacillin (Pipracil).
 Piperacillin is more effective than ticarcillin.

 Many people have a history of an allergic reaction to penicillin, however, that the allergy may not occur again in a significant number of adults.
 Skin tests are available to help determine if those with a history of penicillin allergies could use these important antibiotics.

 Most of these antibiotics are not very effective against bacteria that have developed resistance to penicillin.
 They are classed according to their generation: